quintel/documentation/docs/main/managing-scenarios/my-scenarios-menu.md

 title: My scenarios menu
 ---

 If you have created a user account and are logged in you can save the scenarios you've created with a name and description.
 These scenarios can then be managed through the My Scenarios menu which can be accessed through the link at the top right of the page.
-Once clicked, you will see a menu with three different tabs: My Scenarios, My Transition Paths and Trash.
+Once clicked, you will see a menu with three different tabs: **My Scenarios**, **My Transition Paths** and **Trash**.

-### 1. My Scenarios tab
+### 1. My Scenarios
 The My Scenarios tab displays a list of your saved scenarios, including the region the scenario is describing and the moment when the scenario was last edited.
 When hovering over a saved scenario three buttons will appear giving you the respective options to:

 - Open the scenario to be further investigated and adjusted